ncounter/laminate/README.md

     'warning': false, // disabled by default
     'error': true // enabled by default
   },

-// on an error event, alert the error message - enabled by default
-alertOnErrorLevel: true,

-// on a submitted POST request to send logs, alert the message - enabled by default
-alertOnSendingData: true,
 ```

 Parameters are configurable via specific endpoints: